 In examining the context of nursing education and retention and the promotion of orderly, safe and responsible migration in India and the Philippines, it becomes apparent that the most common and glaring shortcoming of the SDGs is the reality that some of the key factors shaping the contours of these issues are inherently global rather than national.
 Health worker emigration is not just reflective of national government management of health human resources, but also a response to uneven capitalist development and its intensification under conditions of increased health marketization globally (Bradby 2014; Walton-Roberts 2015).
 In light of these realities it is jarring that the SDGs are constructed as targets to be addressed and achieved primarily within the national policy space.
 In the case of increasingly privatized training systems and expanding international, often exploitative migration, we must question whether the challenges associated with health worker migration in one country can be effectively addressed from within its borders, or if the solution requires system-wide change elsewhere?
-This is the argument that Sexsmith and McMichael (2015) pose in their critique of the SDGs, and it is one we see as highly pertinent to the case of nurse migration from the Philippines and India.
+This is the argument that Sexsmith and McMichael (2015) pose in their critique of the SDGs, and we see as highly pertinent to the case of nurse migration from the Philippines and India.

-The example of volunteerism and paid training in the Philippines points to the difficulties faced by national governments in attempting to achieve the SDGs related to equality and accessibility of training when eventual employment opportunities are not even within their national space.
-This is not to say there is nothing nation states such as the Philippines could do to address these issues, but national policies will only partially address problems faced by their populations in a context of ever decreasing domestic opportunities versus the allure of expanding global migration avenues that the state itself promotes.
+The example of volunteerism and paid training in the Philippines points to the difficulties faced by national governments in attempting to achieve the SDGs related to equality and accessibility of training when eventual employment opportunities are not within their national space.
+This is not to say there is nothing nation states such as the Philippines could do to address these issues, but national policies will only partially address problems faced by their populations in a context of ever decreasing domestic opportunities versus the allure of global migration avenues that the state itself promotes.
 Immigrant sending states such as India and the Philippines are placed in an untenable position when migrant remittances are so vital to the economy and under and unemployment so evident within their own domestic labour markets.

-Populations in India and the Philippines see international migration as one viable option to enhance their and their families’ income security and social status, and to varying degrees their governments promote this agenda.
+Populations in India and the Philippines see international migration as one viable option to enhance their and their families’ income security and social status, and to varying degrees, their governments promote this agenda.
 Facing a lack of alternative domestic pathways to success, international migration through nursing offers a powerful discourse of social and spatial mobility.
-International migration has thus become domestically embedded as an important transnational labour market opportunity, but it has done so in a manner that further exploits those seeking to move.
+International migration has thus become domestically embedded as an important transnational labour market opportunity, but has done so in a manner that further exploits those seeking to move.
 For example, the need for at least two years’ experience in a hospital environment exposes nurses to one form of exploitation in situ as they prepare for another overseas.
 To overcome this problem of valorizing certain types of work experience, those hiring internationally trained nurses might benefit from recognizing how stringent and sometimes arbitrary experience requirements can be damaging to both individual nurses and healthcare systems in sending countries.
 We need to seriously question why migrant nurses—who are often absorbed into community, end of life, and care support roles in many destination countries—have to possess tertiary and specialty hospital experience prior to departure (Batnitzky and McDowell 2011; Smith and Mackintosh 2007).
 Some examples of the ‘triple win’ and bilateral educational partnerships evident in nursing mobility might offer models worth examining and improving upon in order to address these issues of credential mismatch.
 For example, Clemens (2015) explores an example of the triple win model in Germany, and Schwenken (2013) offers an important gendered critique of these circular migration programs.